julio-correa-rios/info_theory_CSYS5030/README.md

 The structure of the project is as follows:

 1. Folders with the name **Modulei**, i ranging from 1 to 7, contain each module's tutorial notebook.
 There are no solutions in there.
-2. Folder with name Solutions contains three folders:
+2. Folder with name Solutions contains three folders:<br>
 2.1.
-Basics: Where it will be possible to find all the basics calculations of the Information Theoretical measures 2.2.
-SPR: Containing the analysis of the Scissors-Paper_Rock Gameplay from the perspective of Information Theory 2.3.
-Statistical_inference: This contains the notebooks with the solutions of the tutorials where the JIDT toolkit is used.
+Basics: Where it will be possible to find all the basics calculations of the Information Theoretical measures<br>
+2.2.
+SPR: Containing the analysis of the Scissors-Paper_Rock Gameplay from the perspective of Information Theory<br>
+2.3.
+Statistical_inference: This contains the notebooks with the solutions of the tutorials where the JIDT toolkit is used<br>